crossplane-contrib/provider-kubernetes/docs/enhanced-provider-k8s.md

 * It allows you to define fine-grained resource management policy to instruct the provider how to manage Kubernetes resources.
 * It allows you to define resource references for current `Object` as dependencies to retrieve values from dependant resources at runtime and guarantee the resource rendering in a specified order.

-Note: These new features are implemented in [my personal git repository](https://github.com/morningspace/provider-kubernetes) now which is forked from [the upstream repository](https://github.com/crossplane-contrib/provider-kubernetes) in Crossplane community.
+Note: These new features are implemented in [this git repository](https://github.com/morningspace/provider-kubernetes) at the moment which is forked from [the upstream repository](https://github.com/crossplane-contrib/provider-kubernetes) in Crossplane community.
 It has not been merged into the community version yet.

 In order to better understand how these features can help to manage Kubernetes resources, I will use a demo project called [capabilities-shim](https://github.com/morningspace/capabilities-shim) to describe the problems that I experienced and how the enhanced provider can help to address these problems.